old-account-392754/StenoLite/README.md

 ### Upcoming Features

 More bug fixes (as bugs are found)<br>
-Audio recording, synchronization, and playback<br>
-Live broadcast of text
+Live broadcast of text over http

 ### Desired Features (but not currently under development)